-The founder of the brick castle in Dębno was the Crown Chancellor Jakub Dębiński of the Odrowąż coat of arms, who built his residence in the years 1470-1480.
-The late-gothic residence was erected on the site of an earlier castle from the second half of the 13th century, probably built by the Gryfits family.
+The founder of the brick castle in Dębno was the Crown Chancellor Jakub Dębiński of the Odrowąż family, who built his residence in the years 1470-1480.
+The late-gothic castle was erected on the site of an earlier, yet wooden castle from the second half of the 13th century, which probably built the Gryfit family and the second, brick-and-wooden seat of the Odrowąż family from the second half of the 14th century.

-In 1586, the castle, already owned by Franciszek Wesselini, the secretary of king Stefan Batory, underwent a renovation in the renaissance style.
+In 1586, the castle, already owned by Franciszek Wesselini, the secretary of king Stefan Batory, underwent renovation in the renaissance style (sgraffito decorations, vaults in living rooms, wall polychromes in chambers on the first floor).
 Another reconstruction took place at the end of the 18th century, when the owners were members of the Tarło family.
-This is evidenced by the date 1772 on the baroque portal.
-At that time, a fragment of the northern range was added.
-Several renovations and restorations made by subsequent owners: Lanckorońscy, Rogawscy, Rudniccy, Spławscy and Jastrzębscy did not change its general appearance and the original characteristic shape.
-In the nineteenth century it was damaged by a fire, which mainly destroyed castle interiors.
-In 1970-1978 it was thoroughly restored.
+This is evidenced by the date 1772 on the baroque portal next to the axe shield.
+At that time, a fragment of the northern wing was added, the north and south elevations were reinforced with buttresses, and soon after, in 1777, the castle chapel was pulled down.
+Several renovations carried out by successive owners: Lanckorońscy, Rogawscy, Rudniccy, Spławscy and Jastrzębscy did not change its general appearance and the original, characteristic shape.
+In 1867 the castle was damaged by a fire, which destroyed mainly the interior.
+Completed in 1898, the renovation limited itself to temporary protection of walls and construction of the building.
+In the years 1970-1978 the castle was thoroughly restored.

-The fully preserved castle in Dębno is considered a pearl of Polish architecture from the late gothic period.
-The original structure of the walls, the former interior layout and a part of the impressive design have been preserved.
+Almost fully preserved (without the 15th-century chapel) castle in Dębno is considered a pearl of Polish architecture of the late gothic period.
+The original structure of the walls, partly the former interior layout and a part of the impressive design have been preserved.
 Since 1978, the castle houses a branch of the Regional Museum in Tarnów.
 There are also cultural and outdoor events organized, including International Knight’s Tournament “For the Tarło’s Golden Tress”.
 The dates and opening times can be checked on the official website here.

 Kołodziejski S., Średniowieczne rezydencje obronne możnowładztwa na terenie województwa krakowskiego, Warszawa 1994.